Summer Fellowships for Law School Students

 1L and 2L Fellowships

-The Center for Japanese Legal Studies Public Interest Fellowship is open to first- and second-year law students who demonstrate an interest in public interest law and working in Japan for the summer.
-Up to three fellowships are available and each will provide a stipend of $10,000 to cover airfare, living, and other expenses for the summer.
-Applications must be received by Social Justice Initiatives by 5 p.m. on Wednesday, January 25, 2017.
-Click here for the notice and application for fellowships in the summer of 2017.
+- Center for Japanese Legal Studies Morrison & Foerster Public Interest Fellowship (1Ls & 2Ls) The Center for Japanese Legal Studies Public Interest Fellowship is open to first and second-year law students who demonstrate an interest in public interest law and working in Japan for the summer.
+Up to two fellowships are available and each will provide a stipend of $10,000 to cover airfare, living, and other expenses for the summer.
+Please visit the SJI website for more information.

-This fellowship is administered through the Center for Chinese Legal Studies and is available to first- and second-year law students to support summer public interest (including government) work or academic research in greater China.
-Applications should include a resume, transcripts, a two-page summary of the proposed project, an estimated budget, and whether funding also will be received from another source (such as the WEAI).
+- John R. Oldham Fellowship (1Ls & 2Ls) This fellowship is administered through The Center for Chinese Legal Studies and is available to first and second-year law students to support summer public interest (including government) work or academic research in greater China.
+Applications consist of a resume, transcripts, a two-page summary of the proposed project, an estimated budget, and whether funding will be received from another source (such as the WEAI).

 Other Summer Funding Programs